ece362-purdue/proton-labs/docs/index.md

 # Purdue Proton

+Purdue Proton is an educational RP2350B devboard with a debug probe intended for use in ECE embedded systems courses.
+It is used by ECE 36200 at Purdue University.

 ![front board](assets/front.png)
 ![back board](assets/back.png)

-This page hosts various documentation for the Purdue Proton development board for the embedded systems labs in ECE 36200, as well as the RP2350B microcontroller on which it is based, and the Raspberry Pi Debug Probe that its debug probe is based on.
+This page hosts various documentation for the Purdue Proton development board, including for the RP2350B microcontroller on which it is based, and the Raspberry Pi Debug Probe that its debug probe is based on.

 <hr>